Vignesh010101/Hand-Gesture-Recognition-System/README.md

 -Visualization Skills: Develop the ability to visualize predictive models and interpret results effectively.

 -Applications: Explore real-life applications of gesture recognition, such as human-computer interaction and gesture control.

-Work done during the machine learning internship at Prodigy Infotech.